 - These beginning and ending numbers will identify which range of single page tiff/jpgs should be pulled to create individual documents (one document per row).

-- If named something other than bates_start and bates_end (e.g. bates_begin/end, prod_beg/end, etc..), please rename these columns to bates_start and bates_end, respectively.
+- In your load file, if named something other than bates_start and bates_end (e.g. bates_begin/end, prod_beg/end, etc..), please rename these columns to bates_start and bates_end, respectively.

 - These beginning and ending attachment numbers are vital to establishing email family relationships via Family Linking as mentioned below in step 11.

-- If named something other than begattach and endattach (e.g. prod_begin/end, production_beg_attach/production_end_attach, etc..), please rename these fields to begattach and endattach, respectively.
+- In your load file, if named something other than begattach and endattach (e.g. prod_begin/end, production_beg_attach/production_end_attach, etc..), please rename these fields to begattach and endattach, respectively.

-- Set up Fields: For any header in your load file, you will need to have a corresponding Field.
+- Set up Fields: For any header in your load file, you will need to have a corresponding Field in your Nextpoint database.

 - If there is already a field set up in the database, use that.